erainogo/invoice-manager/README.md

 - Sign up for a Mailtrap account
 - Create a new inbox in your Mailtrap dashboard
-- Copy the SMTP credentials to your .env file (as shown in step 5 above)
+- Copy the SMTP credentials to your .env file